The Honest Guide · Chapter 7

 Getting the degree is not the end of the spending.
 It is the start of the leanest stretch of the whole career.

 The supervised years between your qualifying degree and your independent license are the part no program website covers at the financial level.
 They are the years when your student-loan balance begins while the income your credential will eventually pay is still two to four years away.
 This chapter prices those years, setting by setting, so you can plan against your own situation instead of a single assumed number.
-Every figure here is a labeled estimate, built from federal wage data and professional-association surveys, because no federal occupation code tracks workers before licensure on their own.
+Every figure here is a labeled estimate, built from a July 2026 review of California job listings and salary platforms alongside government wage data and professional-association surveys, because no federal occupation code tracks workers before licensure on their own.
+One more thing before the numbers: these are the runway years, not the career.
+Licensed pay runs well above every figure on this page, and the guide’s take-home pay chapter covers where it goes from here.

 The years between degree and license

-Chapter 6 walked the legal machine.
-Here is only what you need to read the wage figures.
+Chapter 6 discusses the licensure rules.
+Here, the goal is simpler: to give you enough context to understand the wage figures.
 After your degree you register as an associate, and then you log 3,000 hours of supervised experience over at least two years before you can take your clinical exam and license.
-How long that takes in practice differs by credential: roughly two and a half years for an LMFT or LPCC, about three and a half years for an LCSW, and about one year each for the psychology predoctoral internship and postdoctoral residency.
+How long that takes in practice differs by credential: roughly two and a half years for an MFT or PCC, about three and a half years for a CSW, and about one year each for the psychology predoctoral internship and postdoctoral residency.
 A long interruption stretches the income gap by whole years.
 For the full mechanics and the 3,000-hour rules, see the 3,000-hour requirement explained and the guide’s chapter on how licensure works in California.

 What you earn, by setting